-I am a medical doctor, head of the Bandim Health Project, centre leader for the Research Center for Vitamins and Vaccines, and a professor in Global Health at University of Southern Denmark.
+I am a medical doctor, head of the Bandim Health Project, and a professor in Global Health at Danish Institute for Advanced Study, University of Southern Denmark.

 My research focuses on health interventions and their effect on overall health in real life.
 Based to a large extent on work done in one of the world’s poorest countries, Guinea-Bissau, we have observed that that vaccines and vitamins affect the immune system in much more general ways than previously thought.
 These health interventions also interact, and intriguingly, these interactions are often sex-differential.